 Dr. Meg Bates is an educational psychologist who works on developing and researching educational innovations at UChicago STEM Education.
 She has led the development of several digital tools for STEM teacher learning, including the widely-used Everyday Mathematics Virtual Learning Community; an online financial literacy course for teachers; and an adaptive digital planning tool for teachers called CurriculumKit.
 She has published numerous articles on how teachers use and learn from online tools and co-edited a volume on digital curricula in school mathematics.
 Bates previously served as a writer for the Everyday Mathematics curriculum.
 She holds Ph.D. and M.A. degrees in educational psychology from the University of Illinois at Urbana-Champaign and a B.A. in English secondary education from Millikin University.

-Kristin Fitzgerald-Hill came to UChicago STEM Education as a teacher in residence, and is one of the writers for the Everyday Mathematics fourth edition.
-Before coming to UChicago STEM Education, she taught school in Southern California, where she also served as a mathematics teacher on special assignment.
-Kristin earned a master’s degree in elementary education from the University of Minnesota and a bachelor’s degree in liberal arts from St. John’s College.
+Education Initiative at UChicago STEM Education.
+She also provides professional development on financial education for Chicagoland high school teachers.
+Previously, she was a writer for the Everyday Mathematics fourth edition.
+Before coming to the University of Chicago, Fitzgerald-Hill was a teacher in Southern California, where she also served as a mathematics teacher on special assignment.
+Kristin earned a Master’s in Education from the University of Minnesota and a Bachelor’s in Liberal Arts from St. John’s College in Santa Fe, NM.

 Jenn Hockema is a project manager for the Magnetar Capital UChicago Financial Education Initiative and has worked on the project since 2014.
 Jenn leads teacher and school recruitment, program enactment, support and coordinates special events.
 Jenn has a wide range of experiences leading youth development and experiential education programs including after school activities, leadership conferences, camps, treatment centers and community events.
 Jenn earned a Master’s in Non-Profit Management from DePaul University and a Bachelor of Science in Youth, Adult and Family Services from Purdue University.